 -

-How do I get involved with a node?
+How do I get involved as a volunteer?

 -